varunl/airgram/README.md

 airgram
 =======

-A wrapper for the Airgram API. http://www.airgramapp.com/
+A python wrapper for the Airgram API. http://www.airgramapp.com/

 This wrapper lets you conveniently use the Airgram API from python to send push notification to a phone.